 i.
 Your thoughts are very deep: “Verily, my brethren, there is no sea so deep as these thoughts of God, who maketh the wicked flourish, and the good suffer: nothing so profound, nothing so deep: therein every unbelieving soul is wrecked, in that depth, in that profundity.
 Dost thou wish to cross this depth?
 Remove not from the wood of Christ’s cross; and thou shalt not sink: hold thyself fast to Christ.”
 (Augustine, cited in Spurgeon)

 c.
-A senseless man does not know: The senseless and the fool don’t understand this about God.
-They don’t realize that He is infinitely smarter and greater than they are.
+A senseless man does not know: The senseless and the fool don’t understand that God is infinitely smarter and greater than they are.
 It’s very hard for some people to accept that God knows more than they do, and it can be even more difficult to really live as if that is true.

 i.
-The senseless man doesn’t understand the greatness of God as described in Psalm 92:5.
-Nor does he understand the coming judgment (despite present prosperity) described in Psalm 92:7.
+The senseless man doesn’t understand the greatness of God as described in verse 5.
+Nor does he understand the coming judgment (despite present prosperity) described in verse 7.

 2. (7-9) God judges His enemies.